 SFMTA conducts monthly meetings to review the status of identified risks, monitor the implementation of mitigation measures, identify new risks, and evaluate the probability and potential impacts of existing and newly identified risks.
 The current major risk to the project is the potential for further delays to the construction of the stations, which cannot be mitigated or recovered, resulting in further delays to the RSD.
-SFMTA has recently subdivided this general schedule risk into several more specific risks.
-At the Risk Mitigation meeting on October 5, 2017, these new risks were evaluated.
+SFMTA has recently subdivide this general schedule risk into several more specific risks.
+At the latest Risk Mitigation meeting on October 5, 2017, these new risks were evaluated.
 The risk mitigation report from that meeting includes the following information regarding these newly-identified risks:

-- Risk 248 Mining production rate at CTS is less than assumed in the construction schedule (rating 25 very high).
-The contractor has been maintaining the planned production rate for the past several weeks. - Risk 253 Inadequate contractor resources to complete scheduled work (rating 6 medium).
-Resources for M/E/P work are the current primary concern.
+• Risk 248 - Mining production rate at CTS is less than assumed in the construction schedule (rating 25 - very high).
+The contractor has been maintaining the planned production rate for the past several weeks.

+- Risk 253 Inadequate contractor resources to complete scheduled work (rating 6 medium).
+Resources for mechanical, electrical, and plumbing (M/E/P) work are the current primary concern.
 The M/E/P work will be staggered in time, with YBM first, UMS next, and CTS last.
 The staggering of work will help to limit the need for M/E/P resources. - Risk 249 Inability to recover time through parallel, rather than sequential, work activities (rating 7 medium).
 SFMTA's scheduling staff are evaluating the potential for parallel work. - Risk 251 The current construction schedule does not include all activities required for completion of the work.
 Inclusion of all activities may cause further schedule delays (rating 8 medium).
 TPC's scheduler has recently identified activities required to complete upcoming work are missing.
 SFMTA is researching the schedule to determine if activities that appear to be missing are actually imbedded in other activities. - Risk 252 The risk that the time allocated to certain activities is inadequate to complete them (rating 5 low).
 SFMTA will be monitoring progress on activities in an attempt to identify shortfalls in production early.

 SFMTA has started the process of applying these newly-identified risks to the program schedule in order to establish a range of likely construction completion dates and revenue service dates.
-SFMTA has developed a simplified, high level schedule with a reduced number of activities.
+SFMTA has developed a simplified, high level schedule with a manageable number of activities.
 SFMTA will apply the identified risks to this schedule through Monte Carlo simulation over the next few weeks.
+SFMTA is targeting completion of the schedule risk assessment prior to the November QPRM.